How to Dispose of Concrete

 2. Online Listing

 Online marketplaces like Craigslist, Facebook Marketplace, and Freecycle are great places to post your unwanted concrete.
 Many contractors and DIYers look at these listings to find reusable concrete debris.
-You can even check the "wanted" section to see if there are any active listings for concrete.

 Benefits Things to Consider